Emergency services exist, but you shouldn't expect them to help you.

 More information:

-Libya doesn't recognise dual citizenship.
+Libya may not recognise dual citizenship.

 Islamic law decides child custody.